Respiratory Health: How to Build A Resilient Lung Microbiome

 Immunity and the Lung Microbiome

-Our immune system is our surveillance mechanism that continuously processes the information our microbiomes translate from environmental stimuli.
+Our immune system continuously processes the information our microbiomes translate from environmental stimuli.
 Living in an urban environment brings challenges that require us to take extra measures to support our health, including our lungs, so our immune system keeps us well protected.

 Stress weakens lung immunity.
-A research paper published in Thorax 2006 showed that negative emotions such as anger, sadness, and anxiety increased pro-inflammatory messengers triggering asthma and increased susceptibility to viral infections.1
+A research paper published in Thorax 2006 showed that negative emotions such as anger, sadness, and anxiety increased pro-inflammatory messengers triggering asthma and increased susceptibility to viral infections.

 According to the World Health Organization (WHO), nine-tenths of the world's population breathes polluted air, which claims the lives of 7 million people every year globally.
 Poor air quality causes lung inflammation and scarring.
 Cigarette smoke is the leading cause of Chronic Obstructive Pulmonary Disease, and mycotoxins from fungal spores affect people living in damp buildings.

-Airborne particulate matter such as asbestos, silica, heavy metals from paint, and additional sources of indoor air pollution also contribute to respiratory disease.2
+Airborne particulate matter such as asbestos, silica, heavy metals from paint, and additional sources of indoor air pollution also contribute to respiratory disease.

 Recurrent bronchitis episodes not responding to antibiotics or even the best herbal therapies may require a careful evaluation of the air quality in our homes and workplace.